wilsonify/wilsonify.github.io/content/recipes/VEGETABLENOODLE SOUP WITH GINGER MISO BROTH215.md

 a medium pot and turn the heat on to medium.
 Once the pot is hot, add the ginger and carrot

-chunks and let those fuckers go on the bottom of the pot with no oil or anything.
+chunks and let those  ers go on the bottom of the pot with no oil or anything.
 Keep

 stirring them around off and on for 2 minutes.
 It’s cool if they stick, just rip them off with the

 spoon and keep going.
-Now add the garlic and do the same shit for another minute.
+Now add the garlic and do the same    for another minute.
 Pour in

 the broth or water, add the cilantro, and let that veggie hot tub simmer for 15 minutes.